fffletcher/Zn-tolerance-in-S.tomentosus/README.md

 # Zn-tolerance-in-S.tomentosus
-Data and scripts for analysis xxxxxxx
+Data and scripts for analysis in the paper entitled **"A North American mycorrhizal fungus displays zinc tolerance intraspecific variation and protects pines from zinc toxicity"**

 ## Compare Genomes
 Compare genes present in ZnT and ZnS genomes to generate core and singleton gene orthogroups in each, and subsequently perform GO analysis on these gene groups.